devsendjin/devsendjin/README.md

     🌱 Really like all the stuff related to JAM stack (prefer React) /

-    ⚡ Also, I really like automate building processes with gulp/webpack, creating configurable starter templates /
+    ⚡ Can spend hours configuring webpack or other bundlers from scratch, just because like it /

     🔥 Fun fact: no fun, just work /